nbeversl/urtext_docs/README.md

 (For Markdown export, a screenshot is provided showing indentation and highlighting:)
 ![./files/node-nesting-example.png](./files/node-nesting-example.png)

 Note that every opening doubly curly bracket must be closed in the same file and requires an ID between its opening and closing brackets.
 The examples above use [Trailing Node IDs](#trailing-node-ids).
-You can also use regular [Metadata](#metadata) as at the bottom of this file.
+You can also use regular [Timestamps](#timestamps) as at the bottom of this file.

 Note that nodes at the file level ([File Nodes](#file-nodes)) do not use curly-braces, as their region boundaries are defined by the file itself.